 The AML is a range of low to maximum levels that allows for population growth over a four- to five-year period.
 To establish AML, the BLM evaluates several years of rangeland resource and population data.
 Those evaluations look at information relating to vegetation, soils, weather, and water quality.

 Each Herd Management Area (HMA) has its own AML.
-When AML is exceeded, the excess animals are gathered and then prepared for adoption or sent to long-term pastures.
+When AML is exceeded, the excess animals are to be removed and then prepared for adoption or sent to off-range pastures.

 This type of rangeland management is different from management of wildlife, which are controlled by hunters and natural predators, or livestock, which are controlled by grazing permits.
+To learn more about BLM's grazing program, click here.
 Because of Federal protection and a lack of natural predators, wild horse and burro herds can double in size about every four years.
-As of February 2012, the BLM estimated that 37,300 wild horses and burros roamed BLM-managed rangelands in 10 Western states, or nearly 11,000 more than the West-wide AML of 26,500.